rodacostag/BaSP-M2023/README.md

 I created an html file, called index.html, which copied the structure of the figma design.

+## Week 03

-I am expecting to work on a .css file in order to give the content style for future use.
+I created a .css file and added px styles to the index.html file.

 ## Author
 -Rodrigo Acosta Güinle